shenghong1123/CS221-Project/README.md

 # CS221-Project

+### Introduction

+Our project leveraged the massive medical image dataset to predict if patient has a heart disease, Cardiomegaly.
+The whole project is trained and tested on Google Cloud Platform.

 ### Data

 The dataset is Chexpert dataset from Stanford Machine Learning Group.
 We downloaded the smaller version and hosted it in Google Cloud Storage.